UA-NASA-Robotics/Roobot-Over-IP/ROS/InterfaceReadMe.md

 - float `magnitude` - The magnitude of the torque.
 - uint8 `unit` - The units of the torque as an index into the constant units array.
 (Always Nm)
 - string[] `units` - An array of possible units for the torque.

+### Voltage MSG

+The voltage message is a topic that reports the current voltage of the O Drive module.

+Structure:

+- float `voltage` - The voltage of the O Drive module.

+### Current MSG

+The current message is a topic that reports the current current of the O Drive module.

+Structure:

+- float `current` - The current of the O Drive module.

+### Fet Temperature MSG

+The fet temperature message is a topic that reports the current fet temperature of the O Drive module.

+Structure:

+- float `temperature` - The fet temperature of the O Drive module.

+### Motor Temperature MSG

+The motor temperature message is a topic that reports the current motor temperature of the O Drive module.

+Structure:

+- float `temperature` - The motor temperature of the O Drive module.

+### Go To Absolute Position SRV

+The go to absolute position service is a service that commands the O Drive module to move to a specific position.
+It is non-blocking and returns immediately.

+Structure:

+- Inputs:
+  - AngularMeasurement `position` - The position to move to.
+Acceptable units are rad, deg, or rev
+  - AngularMeasurement `velocity_feedforward` - The maximum velocity to move at.
+Acceptable units are rad, deg, or rev. Assume it is unit per second.
+  - AngularMeasurement `torque_feedforward` - The maximum torque to apply.
+Acceptable units are Nm.
+- Outputs:
+  - bool `success` - True if the position, velocity, and torque feedforward are valid, false otherwise.

+Note the service is non-blocking and returns immediately confirming the validity of the request.
+Assume the update occurred successfully as long as the health message does not report an error.

+### Go To Relative Position SRV

+The go to relative position service is a service that commands the O Drive module to move to a specific position relative to its current position.
+It is non-blocking and returns immediately.

+Structure:

+- Inputs:
+  - AngularMeasurement `position` - The position to move to relative to the current position.
+Acceptable units are rad, deg, or rev
+  - AngularMeasurement `velocity_feedforward` - The maximum velocity to move at.
+Acceptable units are rad, deg, or rev. Assume it is unit per second.
+  - AngularMeasurement `torque_feedforward` - The maximum torque to apply.
+Acceptable units are Nm.
+- Outputs:
+  - bool `success` - True if the position, velocity, and torque feedforward are valid, false otherwise.

+Note the service is non-blocking and returns immediately confirming the validity of the request.
+Assume the update occurred successfully as long as the health message does not report an error.

+### Set Velocity SRV

+The set velocity service is a service that commands the O Drive module to move at a specific velocity.
+It is non-blocking and returns immediately.
+It sets the ODrive to velocity control mode.

+Structure:

+- Inputs:
+  - AngularMeasurement `velocity` - The velocity to move at.
+Acceptable units are rad, deg, or rev. Assume it is unit per second.
+  - AngularMeasurement `torque_feedforward` - The maximum torque to apply.
+Acceptable units are Nm.
+- Outputs:
+  - bool `success` - True if the velocity and torque feedforward are valid, false otherwise.

+Note the service is non-blocking and returns immediately confirming the validity of the request.
+Assume the update occurred successfully as long as the health message does not report an error.

+### Set Torque SRV

+The set torque service is a service that commands the O Drive module to apply a specific torque.
+It is non-blocking and returns immediately.
+It sets the ODrive to torque control mode.

+Structure:

+- Inputs:
+  - AngularMeasurement `torque` - The torque to apply.
+Acceptable units are Nm.
+- Outputs:
+  - bool `success` - True if the torque is valid, false otherwise.

+Note the service is non-blocking and returns immediately confirming the validity of the request.
+Assume the update occurred successfully as long as the health message does not report an error.

+### Go to Position ACT

+The go to position action is an action that commands the O Drive module to move to a specific position.
+It is blocking and returns when the O Drive module has reached the desired position.

+Structure:

+- Inputs:
+  - AngularMeasurement `position` - The position to move to.
+Acceptable units are rad, deg, or rev
+  - AngularMeasurement `velocity_feedforward` - The maximum velocity to move at.
+Acceptable units are rad, deg, or rev. Assume it is unit per second.
+  - AngularMeasurement `torque_feedforward` - The maximum torque to apply.
+Acceptable units are Nm.
+- Outputs:
+  - bool `success` - True if the position, velocity, and torque feedforward are valid and the O Drive module has reached the desired position, false otherwise.
+- Feedback:
+  - AngularMeasurement `position` - The current position of the O Drive module.
+  - bool `valid` - True if the arguments are valid, false otherwise.

+### Go to Relative Position ACT

+The go to relative position action is an action that commands the O Drive module to move to a specific position relative to its current position.
+It is blocking and returns when the O Drive module has reached the desired position.

+Structure:

+- Inputs:
+  - AngularMeasurement `position` - The position to move to relative to the current position.
+Acceptable units are rad, deg, or rev
+  - AngularMeasurement `velocity_feedforward` - The maximum velocity to move at.
+Acceptable units are rad, deg, or rev. Assume it is unit per second.
+  - AngularMeasurement `torque_feedforward` - The maximum torque to apply.
+Acceptable units are Nm.
+- Outputs:
+  - bool `success` - True if the position, velocity, and torque feedforward are valid and the O Drive module has reached the desired position, false otherwise.
+- Feedback:
+  - AngularMeasurement `position` - The current position of the O Drive module.
+  - bool `valid` - True if the arguments are valid, false otherwise.

 ## Actuator Module